ellvix/Axe-Batch/README.md

 Install Axe-Cli (requries Node 6+) https://github.com/dequelabs/axe-cli

+Clone / download this project
+Set up directories: There should be a blank 'source' folder and 'outputjson' folder.
+The scripts should generate these on first time run, but to avoid permission issues it's recommended to just create them manually.
+Create a csv file called "listofsites.csv" and put it in the /source folder.
+Modify main csv file: listofsites.csv should have 2 columns at the start: Name and Url, capitalized just like that.
+Put your sites as rows, with a name and url.

+## Powershell build

 Install Powershell (already installed for Windows 7+) If you haven't run powershell before, you'll need to set the execution policy to actually be able to run stuff.
 Run Powershell as admin, and run: Set-ExecutionPolicy RemoteSigned http://powershelltutorial.net/Home/powershell-execution-policy

-Clone / download this project
-Create a csv file called "listofsites.csv" and put it in the /source folder. listofsites.csv should have 2 columns at the start: Name and Url, capitalized just like that.
-Put your sites as rows, with a name and url.
+## Python build
+Install Python.
+This has been tested with python 3.3, but various 3.x versions may be fine.

+## Run it!

 That's it!
-Run the main ps1 file in powershell.
+Run the main python or powershell file!
 Takes about 5 sec per URL, though that depends on the size of the site obviously.
-Results will be returned to the listofsites.csv file as new columns with a timestamp.
+Compliance will be checked by aXe for each site in the csv, given as a percentage score as a new column with a timestamp.

-## In progress
-Working on getting this running on a webserver (linux box, etc).
-First step is to do the actual batch job via python instead.
-Also working on a better output than a raw csv file; have a basic html display set up currently, will improve data visualization at some point.